-The Firm will disclose your personal data to third parties in the context of your investment in the Funds and the provision of our services, including to our affiliates for purposes and uses that are consistent with this Privacy Notice.
-We may also share your personal data:
+The Firm may disclose your personal data to third parties in the following circumstances (in each case for the purposes and uses that are consistent with this Privacy Notice):

-- With service providers who, on our behalf or for your benefit, provide services to the Firm or have a reasonable need to receive the personal data in connection with the conduct of our business, including our lawyers, auditors, regulatory and tax advisers, custodians and broker-dealers, and with entities and individuals otherwise acting in a representative or fiduciary capacity on behalf of investors or the Funds.
+- With service providers who, on our behalf or for your benefit, provide services to the Firm or have a reasonable need to receive the personal data in connection with the conduct of our business, including our fund administrators, lawyers, auditors, regulatory and tax advisers, custodians and broker-dealers, and with entities and individuals otherwise acting on our instructions.

 - As required by applicable law and regulations and to legal or government regulatory authorities as required in connection with legal or regulatory matters, including in connection with background screening, claims, disputes or litigation, or if we determine that disclosure is necessary to enforce our legal rights or contractual commitments.

-- In connection with a corporate business transaction such as a merger, acquisition, joint venture or financing of the Firm’s assets, or if one or more of the Funds are sold or transferred to a third party or if there is a change in any advisory to a Fund.
+- In connection with a corporate business transaction such as a merger, acquisition, joint venture or financing of the Firm’s assets, in which case the Firm may disclose your personal data to the prospective seller or buyer of the relevant business or assets or their advisers.

-- Third parties to which you or your designated representatives request or authorise us to disclose your personal data.
+- With third parties to which you or your designated representatives request or authorise us to disclose your personal data.

 - Using standard contractual clauses approved by relevant authorities as ensuring adequate safeguards.

 - Using a third party’s binding corporate rules.